 We use Jigsaw as a whole school approach to PSHE.
 This scheme follows the PSHE Association guidance to ensure we teach mental health and emotional well-being issues in a safe and sensitive manner which helps rather than harms.
+Jigsaw connects the pieces of Personal, Social & Health Education, emotional literacy, social skills and spiritual development.
 Using Jigsaw means each term is focused on a piece of the jigsaw, with a specific celebration each week.
 This links to our celebration assembly each week where children are recognised for their 'Personal Best' according to the weeks Jigsaw focus.
+This contributes to c